Tony-Kim09/messenger-app/README.md

 PORT=3001
 SECRET="hatchways"

-## Connecting to the Database Server
+## Starting the application

+Choose the server directory in the terminal.
 Install required packages by running "npm install".
 Then simply run command "npm run dev"